Sharanvj1997/practice/README.md

 # practice
-Get user input and find biggest in five numbers
+## Algirithm of biggest in 5 numbers